St. Louis couple who waved guns at protest plead not guilty

 Schwartz called the charges a “travesty” and a “political prosecution,” citing as evidence Gardner’s ads in her successful Democratic primary campaign in August in which she referenced the case.

-Schwartz said he will ask that Gardner’s office be disqualified so another prosecutor can take over the case “to give it a fresh look.”
+Schwartz said he will ask that Gardner’s office be disqualified so another prosecutor can take over the case.

-Gardner’s spokeswoman did not immediately respond to an email message seeking comment.
+Gardner said in a statement: “As in all cases prosecuted by the Circuit Attorney Office, we seek justice on behalf of the people of the city of St. Louis that ensures fairness while protecting the due process rights of the accused.”

 Nine people involved in the protest were charged with misdemeanor trespassing, but the city counselor’s office later dropped the charges.
 The city counselor’s office handles lesser crimes and is not affiliated with the circuit attorney’s office.